frankframework/frank-manual/docs/source/deploying/database.rst

 The ``type`` field
 ------------------

 Database vendors provide Java libraries to access their databases from Java code.
 The library for the chosen database has to be available on the Java classpath, see :ref:`deployingDatabaseGeneralAboutDriver` and :ref:`deployingDatabaseDriver`.
 As a system administrator, you have to choose a Java class from the library; the Java class that the Frank!Framework should access.
 This is the value of the ``type`` field.
 In general, there are two options: choosing a *database driver* (not recommended) or choosing a *datasource*.
 A database driver attempts to initialise a DataSource for you.
-It may do this based on bias defaults.
-It is therefor recommended to always configure a DataSource directly.
-Drivers do not provider more functionality, and are purely a wrapper around (usually a NON-XA) DataSource.
+It may do this based on biased defaults.
+It is therefore recommended to always configure a DataSource directly.
+Drivers do not provide more functionality, and are purely a wrapper around a (usually NON-XA) DataSource.

 ..
 NOTE::